 We are an increasingly ageing and more sedentary population.
-In conjunction with Public Health England, this event will both celebrate World Town Planning Day and explore how planning can shape our environments to accommodate these changes and improve the experience of the world around us.
-Topics will include Planning and Building for Dementia.
+In conjunction with Public Health England, this event will explore how planning can shape our environments to accommodate these changes and improve the experience of the world around us.

 Speaker and topic include:

-- The Torbay experience of delivering health through all aspects of spatial planning – what has worked well, what has not.
+- Experiences of public health and planning working together and the journey to embed health into spatial planning (and vice-versa) in Torbay – what has worked well, what has not.

-- What should we be aiming for?
-What can we do to measure and secure this through the planning process
+- What should we be aiming for and what should be our focus?
+What can we do to assess, measure and secure this through the planning process?

 Andy Gunther, Senior Planning and Public Health Officer at Torbay County Council